 Endurance may be managed within a single NVM Set (refer to section 3.2.2) or across a collection of NVM Sets.
-Each NVM Set is associated with an Endurance Group (refer to Figure 278).
+Each NVM Set is associated with an Endurance Group (refer to Figure 279).
 If two or more NVM Sets have the same Endurance Group Identifier, then endurance is managed by the NVM subsystem across that collection of NVM Sets.
-If only one NVM Set is associated with a specific Endurance Group Identifier, then endurance Group shall be part of only one domain (refer to section 3.2.4).
+If only one NVM Set is associated with a specific Endurance Group Identifier, then endurance is managed locally to that NVM Set.
+An Endurance Group shall be part of only one domain (refer to section 3.2.4).

 An Endurance Group Identifier is a 16-bit value that specifies the Endurance Group with which an action is associated.
+An Endurance Group Identifier is unique within the NVM subsystem.
 An Endurance Group Identifier value of 0h is reserved and is not a valid Endurance Group Identifier.
 Unless otherwise specified, if the host specifies an Endurance Group Identifier cleared to 0h for a command that requires an Endurance Group Identifier, then that command shall abort with a status code of Invalid Field in Command.